hmrc/hmrc-email-renderer/README.md

  ```
 * 404 When the template with the provided template Id cannot be resolved.

 * 400 When an insufficient set of parameters for rendering the template is specified in the request.
-Only the first missing value is reported.
+Only the first missing mandatory value is reported.

+See the [How to add a template](CONTRIBUTING.md#how-to-add-a-template) section to see the distinction between optional and mandatory parameters.

  ```json
 {